 After being eliminated in embarrassing fashion in the group stage of the 2018 and 2022 World Cups, Germany are bidding to bounce back and become just the second nation after Brazil to win five World Cup trophies this summer, as well as lift their first world title since 2014.

-Positive negotiations are believed to be ongoing between the German Football Association and the German national team players regarding bonuses for participating at this summer’s tournament – their 21st World Cup appearance.
+Positive negotiations are understood to have taken place between the German Football Association and the German national team players regarding bonuses for participating at this summer’s tournament – their 21st World Cup appearance.

 Despite being ranked 10th in the world by FIFA, Nagelsmann’s squad will be regarded as one of the favourites to progress to the latter stages of the tournament, though he will have to cope without at least one star name in the form of Serge Gnabry (torn adductor), who played more games for Germany across qualifying and March's friendlies (eight).